 These data were acquired using the SSM/I instrument on the DMSP-F08, -F11, and -F13 platforms, as well as the SSMIS instrument on the DMSP-F17 platform.
-For more information about the SSM/I instrument, please refer to the SSM/I Instrument Description Web page.
-For more information about the SSMIS instrument, refer to the SSMIS Instrument Description Web page.
+Refer to the SSM/I Instrument Description Web page for more information about the SSM/I instruemnt.
+Refer to the SSMIS Instrument Description Web page for more information about the SSMIS instrument,

 Table 6 outlines the processing and version history for this product.
 Note: Currently there is an overlap in the data for V1 and V2 from 14 December 2006 through 29 April 2009.

 |V2||F17||14 Dec 2006 — most current processing date||RSS V7||